pedrolastiko/NIST-Questionnaire/README.md

 # NIST CSF 2.0 Questionnaire

-This project delivers an interactive, bilingual (FR/EN) questionnaire that helps teams evaluate their cyber-security maturity against the NIST Cybersecurity Framework (CSF) 2.0.
+This project delivers an interactive questionnaire that helps teams evaluate their cyber-security maturity against the NIST Cybersecurity Framework (CSF) 2.0.
 The application focuses on being simple to share and operate: it ships as a single static HTML file that can be opened locally or hosted on any static site provider.

 ## Key capabilities